sdamerdji/sdamerdji/README.md

 ## hi there!

 ##### About me
-- 🙋🏼‍♂️ I'm CEO of Planweave - we're automating building review for permits.
+- 🙋🏼‍♂️ I'm CEO of [Mason AI](www.withmason.ai) - we're making it effortless to draft code-compliant blueprints.
 - 💸 Previously, I was a Data Scientist at [Wealthfront](https://www.forbes.com/sites/digital-assets/2024/02/13/the-future-of-investing-fintech-50-2024/?sh=1dfebbf4f338), specializing in causal inference.
 - 📚 I studied statistics at Berkeley (BA '19) and Oxford (MS '23), with a special interest in ML + causal inference.
 - 🤖 I spent 2020-2022 building a market-leading [AI tool](https://www.youtube.com/watch?v=wZe_E2lqW_Q) for chip design at Synopsys.